A design tokens cheat sheet for solo founders

 Common mistakes

 bg-[#fff]and your dark mode is broken.
-Lint for it. - 02Too many scale values.
+Lint for it. - 2.Too many scale values.
 A 16-step neutral with five accent colors is overkill until you have an actual design team.
 Start with three scales of 11 values each; expand later if pain demands it.

-- 03No semantic layer.
+- 3.No semantic layer.
 Using

 --brand-500directly everywhere means changing the brand color requires touching every component.
-The second layer (--accent) is the abstraction that makes future-you grateful. - 04Tokens with no documentation.
+The second layer (--accent) is the abstraction that makes future-you grateful. - 4.Tokens with no documentation.
 A README at the top of your tokens file with one sentence per token category prevents the year-two question: "why does this exist?"

 Ship one